 All investment transactions are recorded when the risks and rewards of ownership are transferred.
 Purchases and sales of publicly traded investments are recognized on a trade-date basis.
 Real estate investment transactions are recognized on the date of closing for direct investments.
 Real estate and private equity pooled fund investment transactions are recognized on the cash call date.
 Investment income, including interest income, is recorded on an accrual basis.
 Dividend income is recognized on the ex-dividend date.
-Real estate, private equity, infrastructure and private debt income is recognized when dividends or distributions are declared.
+Real estate, private equity, infrastructure and private debt income is recognized when dividends or distributions are received.
 Realized gains and losses on the sale of investments and the close of derivative contracts are recognized as gains and losses on disposition.

-Unrealized gains and losses on investments represent the change in the difference between the cost and fair value of investments at the beginning compared to the end of each year.
-Unrealized gains and losses on derivative contracts represent the changes in fair values of the contracts from previously reported amounts or since the inception of the contracts if they were entered into during the year.
+Change in unrealized gains and losses on investments represents the difference between the average cost and fair value of investments at the end compared to the beginning of each year.
+Change in Unrealized Gains and Losses on derivative contracts represents the difference on fair values of the contracts from previously reported amounts or since the inception of the contracts if they were entered into during the year.

-Securities Lending
+Securities lending